Pee Pads for Indoor Potty Training

 But don't you worry!
-That’s why pee pads for indoor potty training are very handy in scenarios like these!
-The following steps will help you start out well with your pee pad training.
+That’s why pads for indoor potty training are very handy in scenarios like these, especially Pet Parents® Pawtect® Pads.

 Set limitations (for now).

 When your dog has already acquainted themselves with the pad, it’s time to set limitations.
-Provide your pup with a pen or a confinement area in the house that’s big enough for him to move and play around.
-Do not give him full access to the house yet.
+Provide your pup with a pen or a confinement area in the house that’s big enough for them to move and play around.
+Do not give them full access to the house yet.

 Why, you ask?
-Because this will only increase the chances of your pup peeing in the wrong places and he will just keep coming back to those spots over and over again, which may cause you to want to rip your hair out, so we don't need that and we don’t want that to happen!
+Because this will only increase the chances of your pup peeing in the wrong places and they will just keep coming back to those spots over and over again.
+This may cause you to want to rip your hair out and go absolutely crazy.
+We don't need that and we don’t want that to happen!

-When he looks like he’s about to take ‘the break’, say the magic word (it can be potty, pee, depends on you) and take him to where the pee pad is.
+When they look like they are about to take ‘the break’, say any magic word (it can be potty, pee - totally depends on you) and take them to where the Pawtect® Pad is so they can potty.

 Feed on schedule.

-Feed your pup at the same time everyday and never let any food bowl lie around.
-Take it away after he’s done eating even if there are still some leftovers.
-Doing this will reduce any chances of him having that “extra fuel in the tank," if you know what I mean.
+Feed your pup at the same time every day and never let any food bowls lie around.
+Take it away after they are done eating, even if there are still some leftovers.
+Doing this will reduce any chances of them having that “extra fuel in the tank," if you know what I mean.

 Rewards are everything.

-When your dog finishes eliminating on the pee pad, make sure you commend him and reward his good behavior.
-By praising him for a training well done, he will realize that “Hey, eliminating on the pee pad is actually a good thing!
-I might try and do that every time!”
+When your dog finishes eliminating on the Pawtect® Pad, make sure you commend them and reward their good behavior.
+By praising them for a training well done, they will realize that “Hey, going on the Pawtect® Pad is actually a good thing!
+I might try again and do that every time!”

-Give your dog his reward treat, pat, cuddle or belly rub before he goes back to his confinement area so he will be able to connect with what prompted the reward.
+Give your dog their reward treat, pat, cuddle, or belly rub before they go back to their confinement area so they will be able to connect and associate with what prompted the reward.

-Come on, he’s just a puppy, who’s trying his best to get used to pee pad training.
-It is inevitable that there will really be stressful times where he’ll pee or ‘drop the bombs’ on unwanted places, that is just one of the many things that comes with being a pet parent training their new pup!
-I know you’ll probably be upset but you can just startle him instead of scaring the hell out of him.
+Come on, they are just puppies who are trying their best to get used to pad training.
+It is inevitable that there will really be stressful times where they will pee or ‘drop the bombs’ on unwanted places.
+It’s normal as that is just one of the many things that comes with being a pet parent training their new pup!
+We know you’ll probably be upset, but you can just startle them whenever they are about to go, rather than yelling and scaring them.

-You can startle him by clapping your hands or calling his name to get his attention.
-Yelling at your pup won’t be very helpful because he’ll just get scared of you.
-And when he’s scared, he’ll make it a behavior to hide from you whenever he feels like taking a ‘break.'
-This will cause serious issues right off the bat, and they may turn into long-term issues if they aren't solved right away.
+You can startle them by clapping your hands or calling their names to get their attention.
+Yelling at your pup won’t be very helpful because they will just get scared of you.
+And when they are scared, they will make it a behavior to hide from you whenever they need to go potty.
+This will cause serious issues right off the bat and they may turn into long-term issues if they aren't solved right away.

 Choosing the best pee pads